-☐ Introduce the idea to your club.
-Explain the family concept and how it would impact your club. ☐ If your club membership is in favor of exploring the idea further, form a committee to explore all the important issues that will impact your club.
-Set a deadline for the committee to present its findings. \square If the club membership is in favor of proceeding, list goals and create an action plan to implement the necessary changes within your club. \square After the changes have been made and your club has comfortably adjusted to its new schedule, plan and implement activities to promote the family friendly club.
+Family Concept: A Step by Step Checklist □ Introduce the idea to your club.
+Explain the Family Concept and how it would impact your club. □ If your club membership is in favor of exploring the idea further, form a committee to explore all the important issues that will impact your club.
+Set a deadline for the committee to present its findings. □ If the club membership is in favor of proceeding, list goals and create an action plan to implement the necessary changes within your club. □ After the changes have been made and your club has comfortably adjusted to its new schedule, plan and implement activities to promote the family friendly club.

-Where to begin
+Where to Begin

 Even with its many benefits, the concept is not right for every club.
-In order to successfully implement the family-friendly club concept, you need the acceptance and enthusiasm of your entire membership.
-Before proceeding, make sure you thoroughly understand, and are prepared to make, the changes necessary to bring families into your Lions club.
+In order to successfully implement the family friendly club concept, you need the acceptance and enthusiasm of your entire membership.
+Before proceeding, make sure you thoroughly understand, and are prepared to make, the changes necessary to foster families within your Lions club.

 There are several issues that need attention before adopting the family friendly club concept.
-The form at the end of this guide can help you plan your new club format.
+The form in the back of this guide can help you plan your new club format.
+After completing the form on page 9, you may find that introducing the family friendly club concept is a very natural fit for your club.